aferust/opencvd/README.md

 Opencvd will cover some of those wrapping them in c++ sources with appropriate naming such as core -> core_helper, imgproc -> imgproc_helper.
 Thus, differences from gocv can be tracked easily.
-This should be a temporary solution untill a clear roadmap of opencvd project was determined by its community.
+This should be a temporary solution untill a clear roadmap of opencvd project is determined by its community.

 ## Some examples to show how it looks like: